How to Setup Magento Server on Azure/AWS/GCP

 Setting up Magento Community Open Source 2.4 Server

-This solution is built using Apache Web Server, MySQL 8 Server and PHP 7.4.
+This solution is built using Apache Web Server, MySQL, Elasticsearch and PHP.

 1.)
 Create a MySQL database for Magento installation